falcosecurity/falco-website/content/en/blog/falco-0-35-0/index.md

 All in all, this is a first, great step to improve Falco resources observability!

 ## Falco images signing
-During this release cycle, we also ported Falco release CI from CircleCI to github actions.
+During this release cycle, we (Luca Guerra and me) also ported Falco release CI from CircleCI to github actions.
 Thanks to this big effort, we are now able to sign Falco images through `cosign`.
 Therefore, `falco`, `falco-driver-loader`, `falco-no-driver` are now signed.
 Moreover, Falcoctl too has seen improvements in this area, therefore its images are now signed.